In certain cases described below, California law is more generous than the Federal law

 - Health Savings Accounts (HSA):

-- Federal law allows taxpayers a deduction for contributions to an HAS account.
+- Federal law allows taxpayers a deduction for contributions to an HSA account.
 Contributions made on behalf of an eligible individual by an employer are excluded from W-2 wages.
 California does not conform to this provision.

 - Federal law allows taxpayers to exclude from gross income the interest and dividends earned on HAS’s.
 California does not conform and all interest and dividends earned are taxable in the year earned and as a result taxpayer has a California basis in the HAS account.